mkoslacz/mkoslacz.github.io-old/_drafts/2017-02-08-moviper--the-android-viper-library.markdown

 As you can see, our view implementation is pretty straightforward.
 We show and hide appropriate views, show an error in the toast, and provide click streams - in case of login clicks, we map it to the `LoginBundle` using text from inputs.
 There is also a defined presenter and layout, and that was done for us by MoviperTemplatesGenerator.
 In the view you just define the behaviour, layout, and a presenter, and you don't have to worry about any kind of binding to presenter, handling lifecycle etc. Moviper does it for you.

 It's worth noting that view is 100% passive here - it means that view is not aware of kind of presenter attached to it nor methods it has.
 It doesn't call presenter in any way - it just provides the interface to which some presenter can attach itself to.
 It's presenter that decides what to do, what to use and what not to use - view has no app logic inside.
 First of all, it's a clean design that makes our apps maintainable, but it also comes in handy in our production environment where we attach multiple presenters to our views using Moviper [ViperPresentersList](https://github.com/mkoslacz/Moviper#attaching-multiple-presenters-to-the-view) presenter class; app logic presenter, analytics presenter, advertising presenter, and the count of the presenters is transparent for the view.
 It allows us dynamically attach or detach presenters to ie turn off ads for premium users.
 Moreover, if your presenter has grown too much and for some reason you can't split your view to smaller chunks that corresponds with separate usecases you can create the presenter for each usecase and attach the whole bunch of them to the single view.
 It allows us to keep our classes small, and smaller (in most cases) means more readable, more maintainable, more testable and more awesome.
 And still - with no changes to View!
+It also works for defining multiple behaviors for one view.
+We use it ie to create a one login screen and reuse it in the various login methods as we allow authorization using some external account credentials in our apps.
+Moviper provides a ready-to-use tool for it called [PresentersDispatcher](https://github.com/mkoslacz/Moviper#choosing-presenter-on-runtime).
+The idea works in both ways - we also swap the views using the same presenter and whole app logic, ie when we implement the Android TV version of our apps using the goodies from Leanback Library.

 Ok, now our login screen is fully functional.
 But before launching it let's pretend that our sprint have just finished and we have to implement the next screens.
 Let's check out how it will influence our previous module (hint: it won't).